HectorBlisS/Chatty/README.md

 ### Previous knowledge
 * Basic understanding of javascript languaje
-* To understand what a function is and how it works in javascript
+* Understand what a function is and how it works in javascript
 * What is the DOM and how we can select a node

 ### Submission